vikchupak/AWS/services/kms/cseVsSse.md

   - Use `AWS managed keys` stored in AWS KMS
   - S3(AWS) creates, manages, and uses encription keys
   - Not possible to set policies on the keys.
 They are completely managed by AWS
-- `Server-Side Encription with KMS Keys stored in AWS KMS` (SSE-KMS) - recommended
+- `Server-Side Encription with KMS Keys stored in AWS KMS` (SSE-KMS) - recommended.
+Can be set as default
   - Use `Customer managed keys` stored in AWS KMS
   - You set policies to set granular permissions and manage the key
 - `Server-Side Encription with Customer-provided Keys` (SSE-C)